PKI Reading Time: 5 minutes

 To most people, the term ‘encryption‘ goes hand-in-hand with PKI, and rightfully so.
 PKI, or more commonly, SSL/TLS certificates and keys, have been in use for over two decades, securing channels of communication by providing end-to-end encryption of data-in-transit.
 Enterprises have typically employed x.509 certificates across their entire IT infrastructure to protect information belonging to them, and more importantly, their customers.
 The fact remains that the value of a robust, leak-proof PKI system cannot be understated.
 After all, history has demonstrated that a single certificate going offline can snowball into literally costing a firm millions of dollars.

 Back to the present – the phenomenon of digital transformation is in full bloom, and manual processes are continuously being automated across the board.
 This means more devices and virtual services are being added to networks – these are endpoints that have to be protected by installing certificates on them.
 More importantly, x.509 certificates are not a fit-and-forget solution.
 Once a certificate is installed on, say, a server, it has to be continuously monitored for issues, renewed when its validity expires, and replaced with a new one.
-Here’s a quick rundown of the activities a PKI expert might have to perform while managing the life cycle of a certificate:
+Here’s a quick rundown of the activities a PKI expert might have to perform while managing the life cycle of a certificate.

 As is apparent, managing certificates using manual processes is not a simple task.
 Several teams follow a manual, ticket-based approach to certificate management, which works on an ad-hoc basis.
 While the obvious problem with manual management is the fact that handling thousands of certificates can be awfully error-prone, unreliable, and time-consuming, there are also some hidden downsides: